 5. Buy Staples & Cook From Scratch

-Balance Your Valuable Time
+Conserve Your Valuable Time

 Cooking at home consumes time.
 To overcome this challenge, I cook in bulk and eat of the same meals over and over.
-It’s boring, and isn’t for everyone.
+It’s boring and isn’t for everyone.
 I don’t mind, because I get six meals for one hour of cooking time.
 Plus, as an index investor, I’m used to boring.